rsgalloway/envstack/README.md

   FOO: bar
 ```

-To see the resolved environment for the `thing` stack, run:
+To see the resolved environment for the `thing` environment stack, run:

 ```bash
 $ envstack thing